mana-byte/project_mistralai/README.md

-# 🐾 Projet MistralAI: Chat Gourmand
+# 🐾 Projet MistralAI: Chat Gourmand - CUDA

+⚠️ **IMPORTANT:** There is a branch in this repo called **cudaless** that has the code modified to run without CUDA.
+This is useful if you don't have a compatible GPU.
+It won't be much slower for inference since the model is small.

 Welcome to **Chat Gourmand** – a backend application for a chatbot that gives fun, cat-like food advice based on your meal photos! 🍽️😺